 Bridgeland’s conceptual land plan features a hierarchy of trails, border to border, to provide physical links for pedestrian/bicycle traffic to various villages, village centers and activity centers.
 Exercise trails with fitness stations, as well as nature trails along waterways and creeks, meander through the development to provide views of water fowl, aquatic plants/grasses and open up educational opportunities.
-In total, Bridgeland will have 60 miles of interconnecting trails upon completion.
+In total, Bridgeland will have approximately 250 miles of interconnecting trails upon completion.

 Along the trail, there are wildlife observation areas amid the trees and on Cypress Lake, as well as points of interest with benches and educational signage pertaining to the history of the area and indigenous plants and animals.
 Hikers may get a glimpse at some of the 140 species of birds already identified in the area.
 A floating dock has been installed and the other amenities along the trail’s first 2.5 miles are now complete.
 An approximate one-mile mountain bike trail runs parallel to the nature trail and Cypress Creek, connecting with the main trail in several areas.